How This Brand's European-Style Infant Formula Earned Them A 7,000-Person Waitlist

 - Easy for babies to digest.
 Bobbie's protein ratio is also similar to that of mature breast milk, with a 60:40 whey:casein ratio, making it easier for babies to digest.

 - The omission of less desirable ingredients.
 Bobbie leaves out other carbohydrate sources like corn syrup, cane sugar, and maltodextrin.
 These sugars are used by other formula companies because they are inexpensive to manufacture and easy to digest, but they have a higher "glycemic index," which leads to a higher insulin spike.
-Bobbie also leaves out palm oil as a fat source, which may lead to constipation in some young babies.
+Bobbie also leaves out palm oil as a fat source, which may lead to constipation3 in some young babies.

 - Its high DHA content.
 Bobbie's DHA content (an essential omega-3 fatty acid) meets E.U. infant formula standards, the only U.S. infant formula to do so.
-Adequate levels of DHA in infant formula have been shown to support neurodevelopment and eye health.
+Adequate levels of DHA in infant formula have been shown to support neurodevelopment and eye health4.

 - USDA organic certification.
 As of today, Bobbie offers the ONLY infant formula in the U.S. derived from organic, pasture-raised dairy.
 Organic certification is time-consuming and expensive but offers peace of mind to those parents that worry about levels of pesticides or environmental sustainability.